Danny15278/ray_tracing_tool/README.md

 # Image Ray-Tracing Tool

-A ray-tracing image tool developed in modern, raw C++ without the use of any external graphics APIs or libraries.<br>
+A CPU-based ray-tracing image tool developed in modern C++, without the use of any external graphics APIs or libraries.
+Images are created with multithreading for parallelism.<br>

 Based on concepts introduced in Peter Shirley, Trevor David Black, and Steve Hollasch's book "Ray Tracing in One Weekend".
 After compiling main.cpp, ray-traced image files are produced in the .ppm file format.

 Features (example images can be found in /output)
 - Ray-Sphere interaction
+- Multithreaded rending across CPU cores
 - Scenes with multiple objects
 - Surface normalisation and shading
 - Pixel antialiasing